kali-linex/linex/Documentation/arch/x86/x86_64/uefi.rst

 1. UEFI specification:  http://www.uefi.org

-2. Booting Linux kernel on UEFI x86_64 platform requires bootloader support.
+2. Booting Linex kernel on UEFI x86_64 platform requires bootloader support.
 Elilo with x86_64 support can be used.

 3. x86_64 platform with EFI/UEFI firmware.